peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 Implementations are thus likely to retrieve records from just one authoritative server, typically by directing queries towards a trusted validating resolver.
-This may be fine if all authoritative nameservers are controlled by the same entity (typically the Child DNS Operator).
+While that may be fine if all authoritative nameservers are controlled by the same entity (typically the Child DNS Operator), it does pose a problem as soon as multiple providers are involved.
+(Note that it is generally impossible for the parent to determine whether all authoritative nameservers are controlled by the same entity.)

+In such cases, CDS/CDNSKEY/CSYNC records retrieved "naively" from one nameserver only may be entirely inconsistent with those of other authoritative servers.
+When no consistency check is done, each provider may unilaterally trigger a roll of the DS or NS record set at the parent.

-However, it poses a problem in conjunction with the multi-signer scenarios laid out in [@!RFC8901], both when deployed temporarily (during a provider change) or permanently (in a multi-homing setup).
+As a result, adverse consequences can arise in conjunction with the multi-signer scenarios laid out in [@?RFC8901], both when deployed temporarily (during a provider change) and permanently (in a multi-homing setup).

-CDS/CDNSKEY/CSYNC records retrieved "naively" from one nameserver only may be entirely inconsistent with those of other authoritative servers.
-When several providers are configured and no consistency check is done, a single provider could (accidentally or maliciously) roll the DS or NS record set at the parent and, for example, remove the other provider's trust anchors and/or nameservers from the delegation.
+For example, a single provider may (accidentally or maliciously) cause another provider's trust anchors and/or nameservers to be removed from the delegation.
+Similar breakage can occur when the delegation has lame nameservers.
 More detailed examples are given in (#scenarios).

-Whether in a permanent multi-homing setup or during provider change:
 A single provider should not be in the position to remove the other providers' records from the delegation.
 To address this issue, this document specifies that if polling is used, parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the